-EORI's Distinguished Workshop Series on August 7-9, 2018 will feature John Lorenz and Scott Cooper.
+EORI's Distinguished Workshop Series on October 2-3, 2018 will feature Ahmed Ouenes.

-EORI is very pleased to offer this Core/Fracture Workshop and Field Trip with industry leaders John Lorenz and Scott Cooper.
+EORI is very pleased to offer this Integrated Characterization & Simulation of Naturally Fractured Reservoirs workshop with industry leader Ahmed Ouenes.
 Pre-registration is required.
-And, because of the nature of this workshop/fieldtrip, attendance is limited to 20 participants.
-With that said, EORI is asking that those who register are committed to attending all 3 days.
-We will not be accepting walk-ins for this workshop/fieldtrip.
-We fully recognize that things come up, stuff happens, emergencies occur, etc. but we are asking that before registering, you organize your agenda, to the best you can, to fully commit to the full three days.
+And, because of the nature of this workshop, attendance is limited to 20 participants.
+With that said, EORI is asking that those who register are committed to attending both days.
+We will not be accepting walk-ins for this workshop.
+We fully recognize that things come up, stuff happens, emergencies occur, etc. but we are asking that before registering, you organize your agenda, to the best you can, to fully commit to both days.

 The event is free to attend, but pre-registration is required as space is limited.
 After pre-registration, a confirmation email will be sent.
 This is not an official confirmation of your participation in the workshop and fieldtrip.
 You will receive a separate email once pre-registration is complete with final confirmation for this event.